by Rabbi James Cohn

 Description: Two developments in the history of the Bible are deeply related, and not merely coincidental.
 One is the lamentation of the loss of the experience of hearing God’s voice.
 The other is the rise of the language of introspection: an interiorized subjective dialogue with oneself.

-The writers of the oldest texts had no words in their cultural lexicon to correspond to our words such as “mind” or “imagination” or “belief.”
-Translations into English that employ such mentalistic words (such as the King James Bible) tell us more about the minds of the translators than the minds of the biblical authors.
-In sharp contrast to these early texts, the later texts of the OT display a lexicon of profound interiority.
+In sharp contrast to the early OT texts, the later texts of the OT display a lexicon of profound interiority.
 The writers have become acculturated to experience their mental life as a rich introspective consciousness, full of internal mind-talk and “narratization,” and perceiving their own actions as the result, not of obedience to an external voice, but of self-authorized, internal decisions.

 This study includes observations about emerging understandings of the neurology of auditory hallucinations, and supports Jaynes’s idea that while the brain’s structure has changed little in three millennia, culture can and will determine whether a child’s mental life is bicameral or introspectively conscious.